 Gift cards can be emailed to firstname.lastname@example.org or mailed to Second Story attn: Christine Bartell, PO Box 694, Dunn Loring, VA 22027.

 All other items can be shipped or dropped them off to 2100 Gallows Rd, Vienna, VA 22182.
 If you’re dropping them off please text Christine Bartell at 703.217.5205 to let us know you’re on your way, and you can simply leave your items on the doorstep.
 If you’re shipping your donation please include a note with your order including your name and email address if you would like to receive a donation receipt – donations without this information will be considered anonymous and no receipt will be distributed.
-For other ideas or questions please email our Director of Resource Management, Christine Bartell.
+To explore other ideas or ask questions, please contact our Director of Resource Management, Christine Bartell.

 Host a Fundraiser